Usage

 that do not speak LLDP.
 If repeated, CDPv1 packets will be

 sent even when there is no CDP peer detected.
-If repeated
+If repeated once

-will be forced.
+forced.

 -f Enable the support of FDP protocol to deal with Foundry